 Keats’s work in Atlanta connects to projects he is doing on rivers around the world.
 In each location he seeks to reconnect people to nature and bring awareness to the impact that climate change is having upon the nature world.
 Central to this work is reconnecting to river time, which Keats proposes as an alternative to standard time.
 Standard time is measured on atomic clocks, providing a technical basis for global transactions.
 By contrast, river time is calculated by comparing the current flow of a stream against its long-term historical (11 – 73 year) average flow.
 If the current flow is faster than the historical average, river time runs faster than standard time, and if the flow is slower than the historical average, river time runs slower.
 River time will speed up or slow down based upon environmental impacts, many of these manmade.
 Keats’s hope is understanding natural cycles of a river will encourage us to nurture our environment.

-Keats’s Exchange has begun virtually due to COVID, but we anticipate that he will visit and present public programs in Atlanta this fall.
+Keats’s Exchange has begun virtually due to COVID, but he will visit Atlanta and present public programs in September.

 About the Artist

 Acclaimed as a “poet of ideas” by The New Yorker and a “multimedia philosopher-prophet” by The Atlantic, Jonathon Keats is an artist, writer and experimental philosopher based in the United States and Europe.
 His conceptually-driven transdisciplinary projects explore all aspects of society, adapting methods from the sciences and the humanities.
 He has exhibited and lectured at dozens of institutions worldwide, from the Los Angeles County Museum of Art to Stanford University to the Triennale di Milano, and from SXSW to CERN to UNESCO.
 He is the author of six books on subjects ranging from science and technology to art and design – most recently You Belong to the Universe: Buckminster Fuller and the Future, published by Oxford University Press – and is the author of a weekly online art and design column for Forbes.
 He has been an artist-in residence at the Fraunhofer Institute for Building Physics, UC Berkeley’s Sagehen Creek Field Station, and the LACMA Art + Technology Lab, a Black Mountain College Legacy Fellow at the University of North Carolina-Asheville, an Imaginary Fellow at Arizona State University’s Center for Science and the Imagination, and a Research Fellow at the Nevada Museum of Art’s Center for Art + Environment.
-He is currently a Polar Lab artist at the Anchorage Museum, a visiting scholar at San Jose State University’s CADRE Laboratory for New Media, an associated researcher at the University of Arizona’s Desert Laboratory on Tumamoc Hill, and an artist-in-residence at both the SETI Institute and UC San Francisco’s Memory and Aging Center.
-He serves as co-director and principal philosopher for Earth Law Center’s Interspecies Technology Transfer Consortium, and is the founding director and curator of the Museum of Future History.
-A monograph about his art, Thought Experiments, is forthcoming from Hirmer Verlag.
-He is represented by Modernism Gallery in San Francisco.
+He is currently a research associate at the University of Arizona’s Desert Laboratory on Tumamoc Hill, a visiting scholar at San Jose State University’s CADRE Laboratory for New Media, a research fellow at the Highland Institute, a consulting philosopher at Earth Law Center, a Polar Lab artist at the Anchorage Museum, a Flux Exchange Artist at Flux Projects, and an artist-in-residence at Hyundai, the SETI Institute, and UC San Francisco’s Memory and Aging Center.
+He co-directs the Center for Climate-Adapted Heritage Cuisine and serves as curatorial director of the Museum of Future History.
+A monograph about his art, Thought Experiments, was recently published by Hirmer Verlag.